I Have No Mouth, and I Must Scream (video game): Release

-The game was published by Cyberdreams in October 31, 1995 for PCs with MS-DOS and Mac OS.
+The game was published by Cyberdreams in November 1995 for PCs with MS-DOS and Mac OS.
 A PlayStation version was planned to be released in Summer 1995, but was cancelled.

 Cyberdreams had developed a reputation, in the early 1990s, of selling video games with science fiction-cyberpunk storylines and adult violent, sexual, philosophical, and psychological content.
-The French and German releases were partially censored and the game was forbidden to players younger than 18 years.
+The French and German releases were censored and the game was forbidden to players younger than 16 years.
 Furthermore, the Nimdok chapter was removed, likely due to the Nazi theme - especially for Germany, due to previous reaction of the Federal Department for Media Harmful to Young Persons to National Socialist topics.
 The removal of the Nimdok chapter made achieving the "best" ending (with AM permanently disabled and the cryogenically frozen humans on Luna rescued) more complicated.

-The game remained out of print abandonware for years due to the closure of both developer and publisher.
-In 2013, the rights were recovered by Night Dive Studios.
+The game remained legally unavailable for sale for years due to the closure of both developer and publisher.
+In 2013, the rights were recovered by Nightdive Studios.
 It was possible to re-release the game again as digital download on GOG.com in September 2013, and Steam in October 2013.
 The game was ported to iOS and Android worldwide in 2016 and received teen-level content age ratings (such as ESRB's Teen rating for the Android version), unlike how the original PC release was restricted for adult audiences in select European countries.
+On March 17, 2025, Nightdive Studios announced ports of the game to PlayStation 4, PlayStation 5, Nintendo Switch, Xbox One and Xbox Series X/S which were subsequently released on March 27, 2025.
+This port was released on PC on October 16, 2025.